Find out what landlord should do to keep your rented home fire safe and what you can do if you are worried it's not.

 Landlords can be fined and sent to prison if they don't follow fire safety regulations.

-By 1st October 2015, all private landlords had to make sure that working smoke alarms were fitted on each floor of their rented properties.
+Most private landlords must make sure that working smoke alarms are fitted on each floor of their rented properties.

 You are responsible for checking the alarm works after you move in.
 If an alarm stops working, check if it needs new batteries or contact the landlord to arrange a replacement alarm.